5apps/liquor-cabinet/README.md

 using Riak as backend.
 You can use it on its own, or e.g. mount it from a Rails application.

-It's merely implementing the storage API, not including the Webfinger and Oauth parts of remoteStorage.
+It's merely implementing the storage API, not including the Webfinger and OAuth parts of remoteStorage.
 You have to set the authorization keys/values in the database yourself.

-If you have any questions about this thing, drop by #unhosted on Freenode, and we'll happily answer them.
+If you have any questions about this thing, drop by #remotestorage on Freenode, and we'll happily answer them.

 ## Contributing